Self-Training for Class-Incremental Semantic Segmentation: Related Work

-Self-training~\cite{nigam2000analyzing,grandvalet2005semi,lee2013pseudo} is one simple but powerful alternate strategy, which aims to leverage unlabeled data with a teacher model trained on existing labeled data as “pseudo-labeled” training samples.
-Self-training iteratively generates one-hot pseudo-labels corresponding to prediction confidence by a teacher model, and then retrains network based on these pseudo-labels with unlabeled data.
-Recently,It has achieved significant success on semi-supervised learning~\cite{grandvalet2005semi,triguero2015self} and domain adaptation~\cite{zou2018unsupervised, chen2011co}.
+Self-training~\cite{nigam2000analyzing,grandvalet2005semi,lee2013pseudo} aims to leverage unlabeled data by computing pseudo labels for it with a teacher model trained on existing labeled data.
+Self-training iteratively generates one-hot pseudo-labels corresponding to the prediction confidence of a teacher model, and then retrains a network based on these pseudo-labels.
+Wang et al.~\cite{wang2019self} designed a traditional method to generate coarse labels (pseudo labels), and then used the coarse labels to train existing semantic segmentation networks to achieve results better than traditional methods.
+Recently, it has achieved significant success on semi-supervised learning~\cite{grandvalet2005semi,triguero2015self} and domain adaptation~\cite{zou2018unsupervised, chen2011co}.
 However, the predicted pseudo labels tend to be over-confident, which might mislead the training process and hurt the learning behaviour~\cite{bagherinezhad2018label}.
 Different methods to solve noisy label learning such as label smoothing~\cite{pereyra2017regularizing} and confidence regularization~\cite{zou2018unsupervised,zou2019confidence} are proposed to mitigate this phenomena.
 In this work, we explore self-training for learning semantic segmentation sequentially with confidence regularization.
+Moreover, a conflict reduction mechanism is proposed to fuse the pseudo labels specifically for incremental learning, which is different from ensemble networks~\cite{kumar2016ensemble,fan2020ensemble}, where different models are complementary to each other and there are no conflicts between them.